 The Santa Clara County District Attorney's Office, in conjunction with other representatives from other California district and city attorneys' offices, is currently investigating the Company's compliance with California's Automatic Renewal Law ("ARL"), California's Unfair Competition Law, and False Advertising Law (the "CA ARL Matter").
 The Company has met with this task force of multiple California district attorneys (called the California Autorenewal Task Force, or "CART") and has provided documents and information upon request and discussed proposed remediation.
-Based on recent discussions with CART, it is probable that the Company will incur a loss with regard to this matter.
+Based on discussions with CART, it is probable that the Company will incur a loss with regard to this matter.
 However, based on the current information, the Company does not have enough information to make a reasonable estimate of the loss or range of loss at this time.

-The Federal Trade Commission is currently investigating the Company's billing and automatic renewal practices (the "FTC Matter").
-The FTC Matter specifically relates to an investigation of the Company's compliance with Section 5 of the Federal Trade Commission Act, the Restore Online Shoppers' Confidence Act, the CAN-SPAM Rule, the Unordered Merchandise Statute, and other matters related to our subscription offerings.
-The Company certified compliance with the initial FTC Civil Investigative Demand on June 16, 2023 and continues to work closely with investigators toward resolution on this matter.
-To date, no legal proceeding has commenced regarding this matter.
-As the outcome is uncertain at this time, the Company cannot estimate the probability of loss or make an estimate of the potential loss or range of loss in this matter.
+The Federal Trade Commission ("FTC") previously investigated the Company's billing and automatic renewal practices under Section 5 of the Federal Trade Commission Act, the Restore Online Shoppers Confidence Act, the CAN-SPAM Rule, the Undeclared Merchandise Statute and other matters related to our historical subscription offerings.
+The Company responded to a Civil Investigative Demand issued by the FTC and certified its compliance with the Civil Investigative Demand in June 2023.
+The FTC notified the Company in June 2024 that the FTC had closed its investigation without any further action.